vidahazy/vidahazy.github.io/_pages/teaching.md

 author_profile: true
 ---

-I worked as a teaching assistant focusing on various subjects, including econometrics, macro- and microeconomics, and international economics, at both undergraduate and graduate levels in English and French.
+I worked as a teaching assistant, for econometrics, macro- and microeconomics, and international economics at the undergraduate and graduate levels in English and French.

 ## **Geneva Graduate Institute**